Ten years later, images from the Columbine shootings remained seared in our collective memory.

 For those interested in this gruesome topic, in short, his book is necessary reading.

-Just to be clear, Cullen and I are both Dart Center Ochberg Fellows.
+Just to be transparent, Cullen and I are both Dart Center Ochberg Fellows.
 Named for Dr. Frank Ochberg, whose research led to the coining of the phrase, “Stockholm syndrome,” and who is a strong presence in the book, the fellowships provide a space to help journalists who cover trauma and violence deal successfully with those issues in their stories and with themselves.
 Cullen and I are also both serving as judges in a journalism competition.

 Columbine is drenched in irony from the opening pages, which start not with the shootings, but the weekend before, when Principal Frank DeAngelis is urging the students to come back safely after the prom the following weekend.